-You can submit your change of address online, or call USCIS's customer service number, 800-375-5283, to change your address.
-You can also complete Form AR-11 (available at www.uscis.gov/ar-11) and mail it to the address listed on the form.
-If you're changing your address through the mail and you have submitted any applications to USCIS that are still being processed, it is a good idea to send a letter to the office that is processing your application to let them know that you have a new address.
+Another possibility is to complete and print out Form AR-11 and then mail it to the address listed on the USCIS website.
+(In fact, this is sometimes the only option, when the online system gets glitchy and sends error messages.)
+If changing your address through the mail after having submitted applications to USCIS that are still being processed, it is a good idea to also send a letter to the office processing your application to separately advise it of the new address.

-But what if you are a lawful permanent resident (LPR) who has never given USCIS a new address, or has already waited, perhaps a year after moving?
-According to the law, willfully (intentionally) failing to give USCIS your new address is a misdemeanor that can be punished by a fine of up to $200 and up to 30 days in jail.
+What if you are a lawful permanent resident (LPR) who has never given USCIS a new address, or has already waited, perhaps a year after moving?
+According to the law, willfully (intentionally) failing to advise USCIS of your new address is a misdemeanor.
+It can be punished by a fine of up to $200 and up to 30 days in jail.

-The law also says that an LPR can actually be removed (deported) for failing to give USCIS a new address, unless the LPR can prove: (1) that the failure to report a change of address was “reasonably excusable” or (2) that the failure was not “willful.”
+The law also says that an LPR can actually be removed from the U.S. (deported) for failing to give USCIS a new address, unless the LPR can prove:

-However, in practice, it is unlikely that the immigration authorities would actually prosecute or deport an LPR who failed to update an address.
-Immigration authorities have limited resources and cannot go after every LPR who fails to update his or her address.
-Nevertheless, strict enforcement is always possible in theory.
+However, in practice, it is rare for U.S. immigration authorities to actually prosecute or deport an LPR who failed to update an address.
+Immigration authorities have limited resources and cannot go after every LPR who fails to update an address.
+Nevertheless, strict enforcement is always possible in the future.

 Updating your address with USCIS is a good idea, even if you're late.
 You will look more responsible and honest that way.
 And if you haven't submitted your address change when you've moved in the past, do it now and do it every time you move in the future.